weisboys/UltraCosmetics/README.md

 - When creating an issue, please make sure you're using the correct [issue template](https://github.com/datatags/UltraCosmetics/issues/new/choose).

-Are you a developer?
-Please check out the
-[Development section](#-development) in this README.
+Do you want to fix a bug or add a new feature?
+Please read the [Development section](#-development) in this README.

 ---